Passionate about programming - we are and we aim to share our enthusiasm and commitment every day.

 but unlike a typical magazine that comes out once a month, or at best once a week, we publish new content every day of the week.

-We aim to post at least three full-length feature articles per week that provide a balance of theory and practice, tutorial and project plus comment pieces that reflect on the programming issues.
+We aim to post at least two full-length feature articles per week that provide a balance of theory and practice, tutorial and project plus comment pieces that reflect on the programming issues.
 We also have a rich wealth of material on the history and development of programming and computer technology.

 We are often asked if we could post our book reviews on Amazon.
 At the moment the answer is "no" because Amazon's policy is not to include links to other websites.
 We are continuing to try to change its policy because we feel our reviews are helpful as they are written by readers who are knowledgeable about and interested in the topics covered.

 Our daily content also includes analysis of breaking news, written by programmers for programmers, and book reviews, written by experts in programming topics.

 Join the team